LaurentVeyssier/Route-planner-algorithm/README.md

 I implement 4 different algorithms in the py file.
-- Calculation of the shortest route using Dijkstra Dynamic programming algorithm
+- Calculation of the shortest route using Dijkstra algorithm
 - Calculation of the shortest route using Uniform Cost algorithm
 - Calculation of the shortest route using A* optimal algorithm used for route planning
 - Calculation of the shortest route using dynamic programming and Bellman equation